-The most negative consequence of male obesity, provoking further complications, is a decrease in testosterone levels.
-In adipose tissue, androgens are converted into estrogens opposite to them in their properties - female sex hormones.
-A clear link was established between the level of free testosterone and the amount of visceral (intra-abdominal) fat in men.
-Thus, it can be argued that the innocent male stomach is a kind of factory for the conversion of testosterone into estrogens, which in turn inhibit the synthesis of testosterone and provoke fat deposition.
-Based on all this, you can build the following logical chain with a closed circle:
+The most negative consequence of male obesity, which provokes further complications, is a decrease in testosterone levels.
+In adipose tissue, androgens are converted into estrogens, the female sex hormones, which are opposite in their properties.
+A clear relationship was established between the level of free testosterone and the number of visceral (intra-abdominal) fat in men.
+Thus, it can be argued that the harmless “beer” belly in men is a kind of factory for converting testosterone into estrogens, which in turn inhibit testosterone synthesis and provoke fat deposition.
+Based on all this, you can build the following logical chain with a vicious circle:

-Adipose tissue → the conversion of testosterone to estrogen → a decrease in testosterone → an increase in the level of estrogen → the deposition of adipose tissue.
+Adipose tissue → conversion of testosterone to estrogen → decrease in testosterone levels → increase in estrogen levels → deposition of adipose tissue.

-In addition, the hormone leptin is produced in adipose tissue, which has an inhibitory effect on both testosterone synthesis in Leydig cells and LH synthesis (see on the role of LH in men ), thus forming a new closed chain:
+In addition, the hormone leptin is produced in adipose tissue, which has an inhibitory effect both on the synthesis of testosterone in Leydig cells and on LH synthesis (see the role of LH in men ), thus forming a new closed chain:

-Adipose tissue → leptin synthesis → decrease in testosterone → adipose tissue deposition.
+Adipose tissue → leptin synthesis → decrease testosterone levels → adipose tissue deposition.

 In addition, obesity can be accompanied and cause: